dux-fortinet/fortiflexvm-doc/source/playbook.rst

 For each module, we provide an example playbook.
 You can view it on the module details page.

-In this example, we try to get the details of our FlexVM program.
+In this example, we try to get the details of our FortiFlex program.

 .. code-block:: yaml

-  - name: Get list of VM Programs for the account
+  - name: Get list of Programs for the account
     hosts: localhost
     collections:
       - fortinet.fortiflexvm